-Sino-French Agricultural Technology Park Opens A New Chapter of the Rural Vitalization During International Cooperation
+Sino-French Agricultural Technology Park Opens a New Chapter of the Rural Vitalization During International Cooperation

 This time, more than 1000 mu of pilot area of international agricultural technology was fully started.
 It will take the responsibility of first trial for the expansion of Meishan agricultural varieties, technological innovation, talent incubation and industrial integration development, thus leading the way to build 3000 mu of agricultural science demonstration area.

-The Sino-French Agricultural Technology Park is jointly established by the OCT Group (top four global theme park groups) and OBEO (a famous French agricultural and health care enterprise), with a total investment of about RMB 30 billion.
-It is not only one of the key projects invested and developed by OCT in Sichuan, but also the first international cooperation project of OCT.
-It is committed to becoming a representative project of the new generation rural vitalization.
+The Sino-French Agricultural Technology Park is jointly established by the OCT Group (top four global theme park groups) and OBEO, with a total investment of about RMB 30 billion.

 As early as 2015, the Sino-French Agricultural Technology Park was included in the key cooperation projects of the two countries in "2015 Climate Conference in Paris".
 In 2018 and 2019, it was included in 100 key construction projects in Sichuan Province for two consecutive years.
-On July 6, 2018, the project began to construct in the witness of the local governments and cooperative enterprises of the two countries.
+On July 6, 2018, the project began to construct.
 In December of the same year, the project won Sino-French Local Government Cooperation Innovation Award in the 6th Sino-French Local Government Cooperation Forum.

 Under the guidance of International Cooperation Initiative "B&R" and the strategy of "rural vitalization" and "new urbanization", OCT will cooperate with OBEO to explore the integration and development of Sino-French culture, industries and life services based on the concept of symbiosis with the earth, so as to build the Sino-French Agricultural Technology Park into an international city of ecological landscape and by the side of the ecological garden, striving to become a model of rural vitalization, a model of Sino-French regional friendly cooperation and a model of Sino-French cultural exchange.